 Our industry is affected by changing economic conditions, including changes in national, regional and local unemployment levels, changes in national, regional and local economic development plans and budgets, shifts in business investment and consumer spending patterns, credit availability, and business and consumer confidence.
 Disruptions in national economies and volatility in the financial markets may and often will reduce consumer confidence, negatively affecting business investment and consumer spending.
-The outlook for the global economy in the near to medium term is uncertain due to several factors, including geopolitical risks and concerns about global growth and stability.
+The outlook for the global economy in the near to medium term is negative due to several factors, including the COVID-19 pandemic, geopolitical risks and concerns about global growth and stability.
 Concerns also remain regarding the sustainability of the European Monetary Union and its common currency, the Euro, in their current form, particularly following the referendum vote in favor of the United Kingdom's exit from the European Union in June 2016, the UK Prime Minister's formal delivery of a notice of withdrawal from the European Union in March 2017 ("Brexit"), and the UK House of Commons' repeated rejection of the proposed Agreement on the Withdrawal of the United Kingdom from the European Union in January and March 2019.
+On January, 29, 2020, the European Parliament ratified the Brexit agreement, which became effective on January 31, 2020.

-In addition, we may face risks associated with the current uncertainty as to whether and on what terms the United Kingdom will exit the European Union and the consequences that may result from such exit, in particular with respect to tax, customs and duty laws and regulations, volatility in exchange rates and interest rates, the ability of certain of our personnel to work at our headquarters in London, and our ability to sell and transport products from manufacturing facilities on the continent to our customers in the United Kingdom.
+In addition, we may face risks associated with the current uncertainty and the consequences that may result from such exit, in particular with respect to tax, customs and duty laws and regulations, volatility in exchange rates and interest rates, the ability of certain of our personnel to work at our headquarters in London, and our ability to sell and transport products from manufacturing facilities on the continent to our customers in the United Kingdom.